-The first impression with your software is often the most important experience new users will have with your product.
+The first impression of your software is often the most important experience new users will have with your product.
 In this post, we’ll discuss 3 elements you can use to improve your user onboarding process.

 Making Your Users Feel At Home